 OPTION ONE - LVN to ADN (RN plus degree).
 Consists of both general education and nursing major core courses.
-Successful completion of the Program qualifies the student to graduate from the College with an Associate in Science Degree and to apply for the National Council of State Boards of Nursing Licensing Examination in preparation for licensure as a Registered Nurse.
+Successful completion of the Program qualifies the student to graduate from the College and to apply for the National Council of State Boards of Nursing Licensing Examination in preparation for licensure as a Registered Nurse.
 Students who qualify will be admitted each fall to the third semester of the ADN Program on a space-available basis.
-Telephone the Nursing Office to obtain procedures for admission.